oyanzhi/tp/docs/UserGuide.md

 ### Starring a person : `star`

-Stars the specified person from the address book.
+Stars a client in FinHub to mark them as a priority and move them to the top of the list.

 Format: `star INDEX`

 * Stars the peron at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
-* The indices **must be positive integers** 1, 2, 3, …​
+* The index **must be positive integers** 1, 2, 3, …​
-* Only one person can be archived at a time.
+* Only one person can be starred at a time.

 Examples:

-* `list` followed by `star 1` archives the 1st person in the list
+* `list` followed by `star 1` stars the 1st person in the list
-* `list` followed by `star 2` archives the 2nd person in the list
+* `list` followed by `star 2` stars the 2nd person in the list
+* `find Betsy` followed by `star 1` stars the 1st person in the results of the `find` command.

 <br>